spacemanspiff/uLoader/readme.txt

 - Support for Cover commands in dip_plugin and ehcmodule. cIOS 249 support are removed in uLoader-

 - Support 16:9 and screensaver added

+- Support for FAT/FAT32 devices (SD and USB) and Multigame DVD's (max 8 games in UDF DVD) using .ciso files (see "about 4.0 version.txt" for more details)

+- configurable ehcmodule from HOME menu "uloader hacks"

 - Added alternative menu from game configuration to select BCA mode: From Disc (read it from 0x100 offset), From Database (sd:/bca_database.txt) or Grab from Database (sd:/bca_database.txt -> to offset 0x100 in WBFS disc)